szaghi/FoBiS/README.md

 FoBiS.py build
 ```

-FoBiS.py will recursively search for _program_ files into the directories nested into "./".
-Program files are captured parsing each file found: a file is a _program-file_ if it contains the Fortran statement _program_.
+FoBiS.py will recursively search for _program_ files in the directories nested in "./".
+Program files are captured by parsing each file found: a file is a _program-file_ if it contains the Fortran statement _program_.
 It is worth noting that the above FoBiS.py call will use the default compilations options.

 ### <a name="build-all-exclude"></a>Build all programs found excluding some files